Currently tent camping is not permitted in the cabin loop.

 There are two boat ramps, located in lot 2.
 There is also a Personal Watercraft (PWC) ramp, located in lot 1.
 Due to fluctuating water levels, check with a ranger about ramp conditions.
 Non-motorized watercraft may launch at any boat ramp.
 Boat rentals are available at the park through the park's concessionaire, Wet Monkey Power Sports Boat Rentals.

 Fishing opportunities abound at Lake Havasu State Park.
 Known as a world-wide bass fishing destination, this lake consistently produces both quality and quantity filled experiences for beginner and experienced anglers alike.
-Largemouth, smallmouth, and striped bass all thrive in the clear depths of this Colorado River Resoivoir!
+Largemouth, smallmouth, and striped bass all thrive in the clear depths of this Colorado River Reservoir!
 Catch a memory at this awesome park during your next visit!

 Commonly seen birds: Gambel’s quail, roadrunner, great blue heron, red tail hawk, American kestrel, killdeer, great horned owl, hummingbirds, turkey vultures.
 Commonly seen mammals: coyote, bobcat, desert cottontail, kangaroo rats, ground squirrels.

-Best places to view: Interpretive Garden & the Mohave-Sunset Trail.
+Best places to view: Interpretive Garden and the Mohave-Sunset Trail.

 - Please don't litter.